Link Search Menu Expand Document

 --dryPerform a “dry” run, i.e., nothing is actually done but instead an overview of the settings that would be applied in the calculation is given.

---input <INPUTFILE>CREST 3.0 preview Specify a CREST input file from which the calculation settings are read.
+--input <INPUTFILE>CREST 3.0 Specify a CREST input file from which the calculation settings are read.
 For more information see the Input File Documentation .

 Runtype Options